knightlab-analyses/multiomic-cooccurrences/README.md

 # Results
 This folder contains the checkpoints and diagnostics generated from the command provided in the scripts folder.

- - depth_benchmark
+ - depth_benchmark : simulation dataset used for the roc-curve analysis on mmvec, spiec-easi, pearson and spearman
- - effect_size_benchmark
+ - effect_size_benchmark : simulation dataset used for the scale invariance analysis on mmvec, spiec-easi, pearson and spearman
- - cf_output
+ - cf_output : cystic fibrosis model results with mmvec and pearson
- - hfd_output
+ - soil_output : biocrust model results with mmvec, spearman and spiec-easi
- - soil_output
+ - hfd_output : high fat diet model results with mmvec and pearson

 # Data files
- - lcms_annotations.txt : GNPS annotations for MS2 spectra
+All the data required to reproduce the analysis can be found under `data/`.

- - lcms_nt.biom : MS1 bucket table of metabolite abundances
+ - cf_sim : cystic fibrosis biofilm simulations generated from partial differential equations run in matlab using https://github.com/zhangzhongxun/WinCF_model_Code
- - otus_nt.biom : Deblurred biom for microbe abundances
+ - CF : cystic fibrosis data on oxygen gradients.
+This includes 16S, metabolomics, taxonomies, sample metadata and LCMS annotations
- - taxonomy.tsv : taxonomic annotations for microbes
+ - soils : 16S and metabolomics abundances for biocrust study
- - validated-molecules.csv : validated annotations for spectra
+ - HFD : high fat diet study on mice.
+16S, metabolomics, taxonomies, sample metadata and LCMS annotations